bobsquared/Mr_Bob_Chess/README.md

 # Chess-Program
-A Chess program made using Python 3 and pygame using FIDE rules
+A Chess GUI made using Python 3 and pygame using FIDE rules.

+A Chess engine made using C++.

 **GUI:**